 - I actually opted to use Better Than Bouillon in place of vegetable stock, because it’s more convenient and I don’t use stock enough to keep a thing of it around.

-- An immersion blender will be your best friend with this recipe, but you can use a regular blender.
+- An immersion blender will be your best friend with this recipe, but you can use a regular blender, so long as it’s heat-safe.

 - 1 tsp herbs de Provence